aimms/documentation/webui/widget-header.rst

 The |widget-settings| icon represents the `Widget Options <widget-options.html>`_ where you can specify contents, pivoting, and other options for the widget.

-Below are some of the other icons you will see in the Widget Header if they are configured.
+Below are some of the other icons you will see in the Widget Header or under its kebab menu |small-kebab| if they are configured.

 Download Image - PNG |download-image|